-Participation of Androulla Vassiliou in the 66th Cannes International Film Festival: opening of a conference on the cultural exception and round table on cinema and other forms of art
+Participation of Androulla Vassiliou at the 66th Cannes International Film Festival: opening of a conference on the cultural exception and round table on cinema and other forms of art

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.